Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/development-environment.md

 ## Languages and Libraries
 - Javascript
-  - React.js is used to develop the frontend
+  - React.js is used to develop the frontend.
-  - Node.js is used to develop the backend
+  - Node.js is used to develop the backend.
-  - Express.js is used as a high level interface for Node.js
+  - Express.js is used as a high level interface for Node.js.

 - MongoDB
   - TBD